<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 A landlord or property manager who is unresponsive or difficult to contact is a major warning sign.
 A constantly busy, fax-only, or unanswered number is a bad sign, since reliable communication is crucial when you need help with maintenance issues or have questions about the lease terms.

 Look out for delays or vague responses to your questions about the property and be cautious if you receive inconsistent information.
-A responsive and responsible landlord should be eager to answer your questions and make you feel comfortable with the rental process.
+A responsive and responsible landlord will be eager to answer your questions and make you feel comfortable with the rental process.

-5. Too Many Fees or Upfront Costs
+Rental Red Flag #5: Too Many Fees or Upfront Costs

 While it's common for military rentals to require a security deposit and perhaps a pet deposit, be wary of listings that charge numerous upfront fees.
 Some landlords may hide excessive fees in the fine print, such as cleaning fees or mandatory maintenance fees.
-While some fees are legitimate, small costs can add up quickly and make the rental less affordable than it seems.
+While some fees are legitimate, small costs add up quickly and make the rental less affordable than it seems.
 Familiarize yourself with state laws, as many states limit how much a landlord can legally require upfront.

 Also, be mindful of "move-in specials" that sound too good to be true.
 Sometimes, they waive the security deposit, but these offers often include additional costs buried in the lease or a higher-than-normal rent increase once the promotional period ends.
 Always ask for a detailed breakdown of costs before signing any lease agreement.

-Rental home listings should have a clear, honest description that gives you a good sense of what you’re getting into.
+Rental home listings should have a clear, accurate description that gives you a good sense of the property.
 A detailed listing should cover basic information like the amenities, which utilities are included, the location, and any restrictions (such as pets or smoking).

-7. Landlord or Property Manager Unwilling to Meet in Person
+Rental Red Flag #7: Landlord or Property Manager Unwilling to Meet in Person

 An in-person visit allows you to inspect the unit, see the neighborhood, and determine whether it meets your needs.
 If the landlord or property manager hesitates to meet you, insists on only communicating via email or phone, or requires payment to view the home, it could be a scam or a sign that the property is not as advertised.

-8. No Lease Agreement or Written Documentation
+Rental Red Flag #8: No Lease Agreement or Written Documentation

 A lease agreement is your protection, and it should clearly outline the responsibilities of both parties, including rent payments, maintenance expectations, and termination policies.

-Never hand over money without a signed lease agreement and ensure that all terms are clearly defined.
+Never hand over money without a signed lease agreement, and ensure that all terms are clearly defined.
 If the landlord doesn't provide a written lease, or if the lease seems overly vague or confusing, it’s time to walk away.

-While finding a place to live at a new duty station can be stressful, staying vigilant and knowing what red flags to look for in rental listings can protect you from potential scams and bad rental experiences.
-Searching on sites like MilitaryByOwner, where landlords must pay to advertise, will also help reduce your risk of coming across a bad rental.
-When in doubt, trust your gut.
-If something seems suspicious or too good to be true, don't move forward.
+While finding military housing off base at a new duty station can be stressful, staying vigilant and knowing what red flags to look for in rental listings can protect you from potential scams and bad rental experiences.
+The best way to search for rental homes is to search on sites like MilitaryByOwner, where landlords must pay to advertise.
+This will also help reduce your risk of coming across a bad rental.

 Danielle Keech